uc-cdis/gen3-qa/docs/CONTRIBUTING.md

 (See below for details)

 ## Making Pull Requests
 Before making a pull request, you should verify that your new tests work on commons that use the feature you wrote the test for.
-First, test it on your own qa commons.
-Once you have that passing, run the tests on another qa-commons (e.g. qa-kidsfirst).
+First, test it on your own dev namespace.
+Don't run the tests on a jenkins-* or qa-* namespace, this could mess up other tests!

-Once you have gotten the tests to pass when running from your local machine, you want to make sure Jenkins will build it successfully as well.
+Once you have gotten the tests to pass when running from your local machine, make a PR and it should trigger a jenkins build.

 If your test exposes a bug (i.e. it fails every time) and it won't be fixed any time soon, wrap the failing assertion in a try/catch and write a comment next it with a reference to the bug's issue.
 This isn't a great thing to do, so if you find a better solution please change this recommendation!